Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Parameters

 * `id` the ID of the block to find
 * `timeoutMillis`  The maximum number of milliseconds to wait.
-The default value will be 2000 (2 seconds).
+The default value is 2000 (2 seconds).
-* `confidenceFactor` is 1 minus the probability that a block will be reorged.
-The default value will be 0.9999999.
+* `confidenceFactor` is 1 minus the probability that a block is reorged.
+The default value is 0.9999999.

 #### Returns

-A `BlockV2.Full` that contains the block header and block body for the with block with the specified id.
+A `co.topl.proto.models.block.FullBlock` that contains the block header and block body for the with block with the specified id.

 #### Errors

-The errors that the method/function will be able to produce include:
+The errors that the method/function will produce include:

 * No properly configured Genus service
 * Unable to send request to Genus service